wpsharks/s2member-kb/tutorials/2015/132-common-troubleshooting-tips.md

 ## Conflicting Plugins (or a Conflicting Theme)

-Please see: [Testing in a Clean Installation](https://github.com/websharks/s2member-kb/issues/81).
+Please review this article carefully: [Testing in a Clean Installation](https://github.com/websharks/s2member-kb/issues/81).
 Testing in a clean installation involves you setting up a fresh installation of WordPress; i.e., one that does _not_ include any other active plugins and it runs with a default WordPress theme.
 If you’re using any [Must-Use Plugins](http://codex.wordpress.org/Must_Use_Plugins), please remember to deactivate those as well.

 If you test in a clean installation of WordPress and the problem does _not_ exist there, you _now_ know that a theme or plugin conflict exists on your live site.
-The next step is to begin installng other plugins (one-by-one, on the test installation of WordPress) until you can reproduce the same issue that you're experiencing on your live site.
+The next step is to begin installng other plugins (one-by-one, on the test installation of WordPress) until you can reproduce the same issue that you're experiencing on the live site.

 **Note:** Reproducing a theme or plugin conflict is 90% of the work involved in resolving such a conflict.
 Identifying the conflicting theme or plugin will give you a few options: